Ed Fallon, Agitator in Chief

 Shari Hrdina was born and raised on a century-old dairy farm in northeast Iowa.
-Growing up with farming put her in tune with the Earth, and “being green” was simply the way of life, such as recycling, composting and sustenance gardening.
+Growing up with farming put her in tune with the Earth.
+“Being green” was simply the way of life and included recycling, composting, and sustenance gardening.
 Timing of summer vacations was aligned more with the weather than any other factor.
-Her father taught her the appreciation of expansive sunsets and starry nights, particularly on hayrides.
-Her employment since 2010 has focused on climate action, being a jack-of-all-trades from event organizing to bookkeeping to form filling and other duties as assigned.
+Shari’s father taught her the appreciation of expansive sunsets and starry nights, particularly on hayrides.
+Her employment since 2010 has focused on climate action, being a jack-of-all-trades from event organizing to bookkeeping to form filing and other duties as assigned.

 Favorite quote: “I am only one, but still I am one.
 I cannot do everything, but still I can do something; And because I cannot do everything, I will not refuse to do the something that I can do.” ~ Edward Everett Hale

 Kathy Byrnes, a writer and editor, boasts a background in project coordination and event planning – projects that promote causes, and events that embrace fun.
-Growing up during the Energy Crisis of the 70s, she learned to turn out lights, hang up laundry, and generally use fewer of our Earth’s precious resources.
+Growing up during the Energy Crisis of the ’70s, she learned to turn out lights, hang up laundry, and generally use fewer of our Earth’s precious resources.
 Her inclinations turned into activism in 2014, when the Dakota Access Pipeline threatened her family home at the time.
 Now a Des Moines resident, Kathy walks and bikes a lot, hangs out with her kids and grandkids as often as possible, enjoys feeding people, eats ice cream – sometimes twice a day – and can still turn a mean cartwheel.
-She also believes that people are good, love is powerful, and you should always be prepared to be surprised by yourself and others in very positive ways.
+In 2019, she founded Birds & Bees Urban Farm to teach people how to turn their yards into dinner.
+She believes that people are good, love is powerful, and you should always be prepared to be surprised by yourself and others in very positive ways.

 Favorite quote: “Always leave a place better than you found it.” ~ Rosa Lee Byrnes

-“It’s fun to eat something slimy once in awhile.” – Forrest Determann
+Favorite quote: “It’s fun to eat something slimy once in a while.” ~ Forrest Determann